John Tiller: High Kicks

 By the late 19th century John's troupes were dancing in ballet and pantomime performances all over the world.
 At this time John conceived the Mystic Hussars routine, where the girls dressed as cavaliers when performing their dance routine.
 As the girls were kicking; he had them link their arms around each other's waists.
 The proximity helped the girls work well together and at last he was able to achieve absolute precision in dance.
 His dream had come true.
-There is speculation among his descendents as to whether he adopted the kicking and headdress after watching the Lipizzaner stallions on one of his many trips abroad.
+There is speculation among his descendants as to whether he adopted the kicking and headdress after watching the Lipizzaner stallions on one of his many trips abroad.

 John went on to perfect a high-kicking dance for the Folies-Bergère, Paris.
 The dance used eight girls and was called the Pony Trot.
 It was the first of all modern kick routines and the routine that every Tiller Girl had to learn as their first dance.